hammerlab/ketrew/README.md

 A workflow is a Graph of “**targets**”.

-The links between targets are “dependencies” (targets that need to be ensured or run before a target can start) or “fallback-dependencies” (targets that will be activated if the target fails).
+The links between targets are “dependencies” (targets that need to be ensured or run before a target can start) or “fallbacks” (targets that will be activated if the target fails).

 Any OCaml program can use the EDSL (script, compiled, or even inside the toplevel), see the [documentation of the EDSL API](src/lib/ketrew_edsl.mli).